Sitefinity/sitefinity-admin-app-extensions/README.md

 Note: If you are not sure what is the version of your Sitefinity instance go to *Administration => Version & Licensing*.
 There you will find it as *Product file version*

 1. Install the necessary npm packages by executing the following command in the repository **root** folder:
+1. Install the necessary npm packages by executing the following command in the repository **root** folder:

 ```shell
 npm install
 ```

+**NOTE:** If you are using an older/newer than the recommended version of node/npm it is possible to encounter errors when executing the command.
+In such case you can try executing the following: `npm install -f`

 **NOTE:** If you are using an older/newer than the recommended version of node/npm it is possible to encounter errors when executing the command.
 In such case you can try executing the following: `npm install -f`